GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Introduction

 Human brain addresses these constraints through a specialized working memory model for sensory processing, information buffering, and task execution~\cite{DBLP:journals/jocn/BaddeleyJV11}.
 Facing a complex task, humans rely on an external sensory system to perceive stimuli, an episodic buffer to integrate and store information, and a central executive to coordinate cognition and processing.
 This absent architecture in monolithic LLMs reveals their key graph reasoning bottlenecks: (1) \textit{Diverse Text Representations}: The sensory limitation in processing diverse graph text representations leads to inconsistent comprehension, especially for mainstream open-source models (e.g., Llama~\cite{DBLP:journals/corr/abs-2302-13971}, Qwen~\cite{yang2024qwen2}, and GLM~\cite{glm2024chatglm}), thus impairing reasoning accuracy; (2) \textit{Overload Graph Scale}: Lacking a buffer mechanism, LLMs' limited input context windows hinders long-range dependency capture, causing global information loss and cascading reasoning errors; (3) \textit{Code Execution Fragility}: The executive dysfunction results in unreliable code generation and inefficient algorithmic implementation.

-Inspired by the cognitive architecture of human working memory system, we propose \textbf{GraphCogent}, an innovative \textbf{Graph} \textbf{Co}llaboration A\textbf{gent}ic framework designed to overcome LLMs’ working memory constraints in graph reasoning.
-Our framework consists of three modules: \textbf{Sensory Module} employs a sensory agent to sample subgraph and transform unstructured graph text representations into standardized adjacency list. \textbf{Buffer Module} integrates graph data from the Sensory Module and establishes data indices for diverse data formats (including Numpy, PyG, and NetworkX) based on Buffer Agent. \textbf{Execution Module} synergistically combines tool calling and model generation.
-Naive graph reasoning tasks are handled by a Reasoning Agent through a pre-built common toolset, while complex tasks leverage a Model Generation Agent that produces modular, task-specific components, avoiding error-prone full code generation by building upon the Buffer's preprocessed data.
+Inspired by the cognitive architecture of human working memory model, we propose \textbf{GraphCogent}, a \textbf{Graph} \textbf{Co}llaboration A\textbf{gent}ic framework designed to mitigate LLMs’ working memory constraints in graph reasoning.
+Our framework consists of three modules: \textbf{Sensory Module} employs a sensory agent to sample subgraph and transform unstructured graph text representations into standardized adjacency list. \textbf{Buffer Module} integrates graph data from the Sensory Module and establishes data indices for diverse data formats (including NumPy, PyG, and NetworkX) based on Buffer Agent. \textbf{Execution Module} synergistically combines tool calling and with on-demand tool creation.
+Naive graph reasoning tasks are handled by a Execution Agent through a pre-built common toolset, while complex tasks leverage a tool creator that produces modular, task-specific components and backfills new tool requests with the Buffer’s preprocessed data, thereby avoiding error-prone full-code generation.